Questions about ClickHouse®

 Make sure you have the latest client version installed.

-For more information, see the ClickHouse® documentation
+For more information, see this ClickHouse® article

-Perhaps, the maximum storage IOPS and bandwidth values are insufficient for processing the current number of requests.
-In this case, throttling is triggered and the performance of the entire cluster degrades.
+Your storage may have insufficient maximum IOPS and bandwidth to process the current number of requests.
+In this case, throttling occurs, which degrades the entire cluster performance.

 The maximum IOPS and bandwidth values increase by a fixed value when the storage size increases by a certain step.
 The step and increment values depend on the disk type:

-Disk type | Step, GB | Max IOPS increase (read/write) | Max bandwidth increase (read/write), MB/s |
+| Disk type | Step, GB | Max IOPS increase (read/write) | Max bandwidth increase (read/write), MB/s |

 network-hdd |